thegworld/gtx-browser/docs/mac/arc.md

 ### ARC compile guard {#convention-boilerplate}

-Because Chromium currently comprises mixed ARC and non-ARC Objective-C code, files that are written to build with ARC have a boilerplate compile guard after the include block:
+Because GTx Browser currently comprises mixed ARC and non-ARC Objective-C code, files that are written to build with ARC have a boilerplate compile guard after the include block: